hypothesi/mcp-server-tauri/README.md

 > ⚠️ **Required:** Without `withGlobalTauri`, the MCP server cannot interact with your application's webview.

+> **Note:** The npm package `@hypothesi/tauri-plugin-mcp-bridge` is **optional**.
+It provides TypeScript bindings if you want to call the plugin from your app's frontend code.
+The MCP server communicates with the Rust plugin directly via WebSocket.

 ### 2. Configure Your AI Assistant

 <details>